 If you want to know more about the BBC Micro, including a video, see BBC Micro Retrospective.

 At this stage the only machine to be in competition with the ZX81 and the BBC Micro was the Commodore VIC 20, which came from the USA and was launched at the end of 1981.

 The VIC was sold as a real machine with a real keyboard, a proper Basic (Microsoft), colour graphics, etc. but it cost £200.
 As a competitor to the ZX81 it was just too expensive but against the BBC Micro it had a better chance.
 Other US imports, such as the Atari 400 and 800, were even more expensive and under-powered by comparison.

 As an interesting aside, the machine that Sinclair designed before the ZX80, and the design that was forcibly sold off when his electronics company went broke, also hit the market at about the same time.
 The Newbrain, as it was called, was a very different proposition to the ZX81.
 It was built of lots of TTL chips, it was heavy and used a lot of power.
 However, it did come in a metal case, had a built in single line display and had a quality keyboard - shame it cost £230.

 Enter the Spectrum

-Acorn announced its challenge to the Spectrum, the Electron, a cut down version of the BBC Micro.
-However Acorn was months behind Sinclair and the Electron never had the impact of its big brother machine.
+Acorn announced its challenge to the Spectrum, the Electron, a cut-down version of the BBC Micro.
+However Acorn was months behind Sinclair and, despite being an equally performant machine, the Electron never had the impact of its big brother machine.